 Many people use substances such as drugs or alcohol to relax, have fun, experiment, or cope with stressors.
 However, for some people, using substances or engaging in certain behaviours can become problematic and may lead to dependence.

 Addiction is a complex process where problematic patterns of substance use or behaviours can interfere with a person’s life.
 Addiction can be broadly defined as a condition that leads to a compulsive engagement with a stimuli, despite negative consequences.1Canadian Centre on Substance Abuse.
 (December 2009).
 Substance Use in Canada: Concurrent Disorders.
 Retrieved from: http://www.ccsa.ca/Resource%20Library/ccsa-011811-2010.pdf

 This can lead to physical and/or psychological dependence.
 Addictions can be either substance related (such as the problematic use of alcohol or cocaine) or process-related, also known as behavioural addictions (such as gambling or internet addiction).2Canadian Centre on Substance Abuse.
 (2010).
 Substance Abuse in Canada: Concurrent Disorders.
-Retrieved from: http://www.ccsa.ca/Resource%20Library/ccsa-011811-2010.pdf Both can disrupt an individual’s ability to maintain a healthy life, but there are numerous support and treatment options available.
+Retrieved from: http://www.ccsa.ca/Resource%20Library/ccsa-011811-2010.pdf Both can disrupt an individual’s ability to maintain a healthy life, but there are numerous support and intervention options available.

 A simple way of understanding and describing addiction is to use the 4Cs approach:

 - Loss of control of the amount or frequency of use

 - Compulsion to use